Clock API

 All scheduling methods (onBeat, schedule, every) poll every ~25ms.

-Default (visual): Callbacks fire after the event has occurred — accurate to ~25ms, imperceptible for visual sync.
+Default (visual): Callbacks fire after the event.
+They are accurate to about 25 ms, which suits visual sync.

-{ audio: true }: Callbacks fire before the event, within a ~100ms lookahead window.
-The time argument contains the precise transport time of the event.
+{ audio: true }: Callbacks fire before the event in a 100 ms lookahead window.
+The time argument contains the precise event transport time.

 For continuous audio-rate signals, use beat~.
 For Tone.js integration, use tone~.